 Depending on your personal financial circumstances, co-signing a mortgage for someone else can make it more challenging to qualify for your own mortgage or reduce the loan amount you can afford.

 If you co-sign on a mortgage for another person before you buy your own home then the total monthly housing expense including the mortgage payment, property tax and homeowners insurance for that property is included in your debt-to-income ratio when you apply for your own mortgage.
-This requirement applies even if the other person on the mortgage with you occupies the property and pays all or part the monthly housing expenses, including the mortgage payment.
+This requirement applies even if the other borrower occupies the property and pays all or part the monthly housing expenses, including the mortgage payment.

-Because of this guideline, if you co-sign a mortgage for someone else, you need to earn sufficient income to afford the mortgages on two properties when your apply for your own loan.
-For example, if the total monthly housing expense (mortgage payment, property tax and insurance) for the property you are a co-signer on is $2,500 then this figure is added to your monthly debt expense when you apply for your own mortgage.
+Because of this guideline, if you co-sign a loan for someone else, you need to earn sufficient income to afford the mortgages on two properties when your apply for your own loan.
+For example, if the total monthly housing expense for the mortgage you co-sign is $2,500, then this figure is added to your monthly debt expense for your own loan application.

-If you are not a co-signer on the other property then the lender only includes the $500 in personal debt payments to determine the mortgage you qualify for.
-In short, the lower your monthly debt expense, the higher the mortgage amount you qualify for.
+If you are not a co-signer on the other mortgage then the lender only includes your $500 in personal debt payments to determine the mortgage you qualify for.
+In short, the lower your monthly debt expense, the higher the mortgage amount you qualify for and vice versa

-This is why co-signing on a mortgage for someone else usually reduces what size mortgage you can afford on your own, depending on how much money you make, and why we usually recommend that you buy your own home first before you co-sign a mortgage for a relative or friend.
+This is why co-signing a loan for someone else usually reduces what size loan you can afford on your own, depending on how much money you make, and why we usually recommend that you buy your own home first before you co-sign a mortgage for a relative or friend.

-One question people frequently ask is why do lenders include the full monthly payment for the mortgage I am a co-signer on instead of only half of the payment?
-After all, there is another borrower who helps pay part or all of the mortgage.
+One question people frequently ask is why do lenders include the full monthly payment for the mortgage I co-sign instead of only half of the payment?
+After all, there may be other borrowers who help pay the mortgage.
 This is because if the other co-borrower experienced financial hardship you are solely responsible for paying the mortgage and the lender’s qualification analysis reflects this worst case scenario.

 You can also use our Mortgage Pre-Approval form to get pre-approved for your loan.
-Getting pre-approved enables you to understand what size mortgage you qualify for and review key issues in advance such as the impact of being a co-signer on another mortgage.
-Our Pre-Approval form is easy-to-use and requires minimal information.
+Getting pre-approved enables you to understand what size mortgage you qualify for and review key issues in advance such as the impact of being a co-signer on another loan.
+Our Pre-Approval form is easy-to-use, no obligation and requires minimal information.

-Co-signing a mortgage can be very beneficial in helping someone else buy a home but be sure to understand the consequences and potential downsides, especially if you want to apply for for your own mortgage in the future.
+In closing, co-signing a mortgage can be very beneficial in helping someone else buy a home but be sure to understand the consequences and potential negatives, especially if you want to apply for for your own mortgage in the future.